nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/create_addon.md

 ENTRYPOINT ["python", "/addon/main.py"]
 ```

-Build and push the Docker image to a container registry, such as Docker Hub:
+Build and push the Docker image to a container registry, such as [Docker Hub](https://hub.docker.com/):
 ```bash
 docker build -t your-username/addon-name:latest .
 docker push your-username/addon-name:latest
 ```

 ### Publish the Addon to the Marketplace
-Define the addon configuration.
+Define the addon configuration according to the following template:
-Here is an example:
 ```json
 {
   "name": "addon-name",